Filings submitted to the Public Utility Commission of Texas

 STEP Ahead component Description of filing Date filed Expected PUCT decision date

 Texas Future Ready Resiliency Plan To better protect the Southeast Texas power grid from extreme weather and improve service reliability, Entergy Texas filed an application with the PUCT for approval of Phase I of its Texas Future Ready Resiliency Plan.
 These targeted investments are expected to save customers millions in storm restoration costs and reduce power outage durations by one billion minutes over the next 50 years.
-June 2024 Approved in January2025
+June 2024 Approved in January 2025

 SETEX Area Reliability Project

 Entergy Texas filed an application with the PUCT to construct, own, and operate a new single-circuit 500-kilovolt transmission line, approximately 131 to 160 miles in length (depending on the route ultimately approved by the PUCT), in Jasper, Montgomery, Newton, Polk, San Jacinto, Trinity, Tyler and Walker counties.
 The new transmission line will connect the proposed Babel 500-kV Switching Station to the proposed Running Bear Substation.
 This project is required to meet federal reliability standards, and will increase operational flexibility, help meet the growing power demands of Southeast Texas, and increase reliability and resiliency during extreme events.
-February 2025 August 2025
+February 2025 October 2025

 Legend to Sandling Entergy Texas filed an application with the PUCT to construct, own, and operate a new single-circuit 230 kilovolt transmission line approximately 8.8 to 9.9 miles in length (depending on the route ultimately approved by the PUCT) in Jefferson County.
 The line will connect the existing Legend Substation to the currently under-construction Sandling Substation.
 This project will help meet the growing power demands of Southeast Texas and maintain compliance with federal reliability standards.
-April 2025 October 2025
+April 2025 Approved in September 2025

-Updated May 2025
+Updated September 2025